-- (a) prototype beacon testing; - (b) new beacon model testing; - (c) search and rescue training exercises; and - (d) Cospas-Sarsat ground segment equipment performance.
+- (a) prototype beacon testing; - (b) new beacon model testing; - (c) search and rescue training exercises; and - (d) Cospas-Sarsat Ground Segment equipment performance.

-Beacons activated in the operational or live mode (not using the self-test function) impacts on the Cospas-Sarsat space and ground segments and Rescue Coordination Centers (RCCs) worldwide and may inhibit the processing of genuine distress beacon alerts, therefore delaying a response to a real distress situation.
+Beacons activated in the operational or live mode (not using the self-test function) impacts on the Cospas-Sarsat Space and Ground Segments and Rescue Coordination Centers (RCCs) worldwide and may inhibit the processing of genuine distress beacon alerts, therefore delaying a response to a real distress situation.

-Regardless of the beacon's location or the duration of the activation, a 406 MHz beacon will be detected by at least one Geostationary Local User Terminal (GEOLUT) and it might also be detected by every Low Earth Orbit Local User Terminal (LEOLUT) in the Cospas-Sarsat system.
+Regardless of the beacon's location or the duration of the activation, a 406 MHz beacon will be detected by the MEOSAR system and at least one Geostationary Local User Terminal (GEOLUT) and it might also be detected by every Low Earth Orbit Local User Terminal (LEOLUT) in the Cospas-Sarsat System.